-What a "Christian" Isn't
+PART II - What a "Christian" Isn't HERE

-The Word "Christian" Is Not a Broad, All-Inclusive Term
+The Word "Christian" Is Not a Broad, All-inclusive Term

-We accept as Christian any individual or group who devoutly, thoughtfully, seriously, and prayerfully regards themselves to be Christian.
-That is, they honestly believe themselves to be attempting to follow the teachings of Yeshua of Nazareth (a.k.a.
-Jesus Christ) as they interpret those teachings to be.
+"We accept as Christian any individual or group who devoutly, thoughtfully, seriously, and prayerfully regards themselves to be Christian.
+That is, they honestly believe that they follow Yeshua of Nazareth's (a.k.a.
+Jesus Christ's) teachings as they understand them to be."